Alex J. Murphy/RoboCop

 - The Juggernaut: As Robocop 2.
-He was built to be superior to the original, and on that front it succeded.
-He is better armoured, with Murphy spending the entire climax trying to kill him, and only suceeding by removing the brain from his robot body and smashing it.
+He was built to be superior to the original, and on that front it succeeded.
+He is better armoured, with Murphy spending the entire climax trying to kill him, and only succeeding by removing the brain from his robot body and smashing it.

 - Junkie Prophet: How he views himself.

 - Lean and Mean: As Cain, he's tall, thin, and creepily evil.

 - Lightning Bruiser: Despite his huge size and heavily armored chassis, Robocop 2 is also capable of surprising speed, and is even fast enough to run up an elevator shaft.